The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

 \section{Results}

-Here, we discuss our observations grouped by ML-tasks and data quality dimensions.
-For all plots, the horizontal axis indicates the decreasing data quality (training, testing, or both) (Section~\ref{sec:ddimentions}) and the vertical axis indicates the increasing ML-model performance metric (Section~\ref{subsec:performance-metrics}).
-The quality of the baseline dataset (DQ=1) is indicated by a dotted vertical line.
+We discuss our observations grouped by machine learning~(ML) task and data quality dimension.
+For all plots, the horizontal axis indicates the decreasing data quality~(training, test, or both) (Section~\ref{sec:ddimentions}) and the vertical axis indicates the increasing ML model performance metric~(Section~\ref{subsec:performance-metrics}).
+The data quality of the (unpolluted) baseline dataset is indicated by a dotted vertical line (``Original DQ'').
 For most polluters, the original and the baseline datasets are identical.
-Otherwise, the quality of the original dataset is indicated by a dashed horizontal line.
 All values in the plots are an average of five runs for each algorithm per polluted dataset.

-For feature accuracy, we plotted the average of the two metrics $\mathit{cFAccuracy}(d)$ and $\mathit{nFAccuracy}(d)$ described in Section~\ref{subsection:facc_def}.
-Finally, due to the definition of consistent representation (Section~\ref{sec:consistent_representation}), the data quality could increase again (instead of decreasing) with a higher pollution level.
+For the feature accuracy pollution, we plotted the average of the two metrics~$\mathit{cFAccuracy}(d)$ and~$\mathit{nFAccuracy}(d)$ described in Section~\ref{subsection:facc_def}.
+Also, due to the definition of consistent representation~(Section~\ref{sec:consistent_representation}), the data quality could increase again~(instead of decreasing) with a higher pollution level.
 Thus, we add the degrees of pollution in the plots for such cases.

-We discuss the results for each of the scenarios introduced in Section~\ref{sec:scenarios}: Scenario~1 -- polluted training set; Scenario~2 -- polluted test set; and Scenario~3 -- polluted training and test sets.

-\PaperShort{\ Due to limited space, we include the plots only for one dataset per task.
-The full set of results can be found in~\cite{ourtechreport}.}
+We present and discuss the results for each of the scenarios introduced in Section~\ref{sec:scenarios}: Scenario~1 -- polluted training set; Scenario~2 -- polluted test set; and Scenario~3 -- polluted training and test sets. \PaperShort{To limit the length of this paper, we include the plots for only one dataset per ML task.
+The full set of results can be found in the extended work~\cite{ourtechreport}. }